The Challenge of recruiting a Military High Command

 The Confederate Army never introduced a system of awarding Brevet ranks although a similar form of recognition would undoubtedly have been introduced had the Confederacy achieved its goal of independence.

-Generals in Post at Six Months Intervals
+How many Generals in Post?
+Six Months Intervals

 US and Union Army Generals